-The findings, presented Nov.
-9 at the American Society of Human Genetics meeting, may partly explain why one twin gets cancer while another stays healthy.
+The findings, presented Friday (Nov.
+9) here at the American Society of Human Genetics meeting, may partly explain why one twin gets cancer while another stays healthy.
 The study also suggests that these genetic changes are surprisingly common.

 "It's not as rare as people previously expected," said study presenter Rui Li, an epidemiologist at McGill University.